-With so many options, choosing a bank and a tariff in Singapore seems challenging.
-We compared the most startup friendly tariffs in the popular banks in Singapore and found out what you need to open a corporate bank account for a local company.
+With so many options, choosing a corporate account for your business in Singapore seems challenging.
+We compared the most startup-friendly banks and business accounts in Singapore and found out what you need to open a corporate bank account for a local company.

 What do I need?

 It depends on the bank, your passport, and the nature of your business.
 In some cases, Singaporeans and PRs can open a bank account without any documents and signatures, but normally one will need the following papers:

 - Certified copies of the Passports/ICs of all the company directors, signatories, and UBOs (ultimate beneficial owners — the real owners or people who take the profit of the company).